stuartMoorhouse/VNET-and-Jumpbox/README.md

 When you want to access your Jumpbox, you can return the private key from Key Vault with ``az keyvault secret show -vault-name yourVaultName --name yourSecretName``

-Then, you can access your jumbbox server, with SSH as normal:
+Then, you can access your jumbbox server, with SSH as normal.
-TO DO

 ## Option 2) Creating the VNET and the Jumpbox with the ARM template